Change Point Estimation in a Dynamic Stochastic Block Model: The dynamic stochastic block model (DSBM)

+\begin{remark} Examples 2.1 and 2.3 provide sufficient conditions for Assumption (A1) in specific cases.
+These conditions require a shorter time horizon (that means smaller value of $n$) in comparison with network sizes $m$ that are of interest in many real applications.
+Hence, these sufficient conditions are easily applicable to many real-world networks.
+Nevertheless, $\hat{\tau}_{m,n}$ (see Section \ref{sec: 2step}) proves useful in many practical settings for estimating the change-point and avoids the above trade-off between $m$ and $n$. \end{remark}

-\begin{remark} Note that computation of $\tilde{\tilde{\tau}}_n$ involves estimation of communities at every time point.
+\begin{remark} \textbf{A variant of the every point clustering algorithm with a weaker assumption on the misclassification rate:} Note that computation of $\tilde{\tilde{\tau}}_{m,n}$ involves estimation of communities at \textit{every time point}.
 The necessity of clustering at every time-point leads us to consider condition (A1).
-One may note though that since for theoretical considerations the change point needs to be contained in the interval $(c^*,1-c^*)$, the following alternative approach can be employed: use Clustering Algorithm I for the first $[nc^{*}]$ and the last $[nc^{*}]$ time points for estimating $z$ and $w$, respectively.
+One may note though that since for theoretical considerations the change-point needs to be contained in the interval $(c^*,1-c^*)$, the following alternative approach can be employed: use Clustering Algorithm I for the first $[nc^{*}]$ and the last $[nc^{*}]$ time points for estimating $z$ and $w$, respectively.
 Denote the corresponding estimators by $z^{*}$ and $w^{*}$.
-Then, the corresponding change point estimator $\tau^*_n$ can be obtained by
+Then, the corresponding change-point estimator $\tau^*_{m,n}$ can be obtained by